 These surahs of the Qur’an are the ideal places to start as the surahs therein are succinct, yet with very deep and profound meanings that would shake and change the thinking of the people.
 This course is suitable for every Muslim.

-Course 1 – Introduction to Juz’ Tabarak + A Detailed Tafsir of Surah Al-Mulk
+Module 1 – Introduction to Juz’ Tabarak + A Detailed Tafsir of Surah Al-Mulk

 Surah Al-Mulk is one of the most powerful surahs in the Qur’an.
 But what is the secret behind the power of this surah?